 For a powerfully supported immune system, you need a well-balanced microbiome packed with beneficial bacteria.
 And the best way to encourage healthy balance is with a two pronged approach: a gut-friendly diet and targeted probiotic supplements.

 Adding probiotic-rich foods to your diet is one easy way to increase the quantity of helpful gut bacteria.

 Good sources include:

-- Veggies like broccoli, brussel sprouts, and bok choy
+- Veggies like broccoli, Brussels sprouts, and bok choy

 - Greek yogurt (just watch the sugar content!)

 - Kombucha tea (fermented black or green tea)

 - Sauerkraut (delicious and easy to many meals)

 But it’s important to note that food alone can only go so far.
 Many essential strains of bacteria die off as you age, and your levels can drastically decrease as a result.
 That’s why many researchers recommend the use of probiotic supplements to support digestive health and immune function beyond what diet alone can provide.